Female Hormones Test

 Female hormone levels vary throughout the menstrual cycle, but imbalances can impact your everyday health in lots of different ways.

-- Provides results for 7 key female hormone markers, including LH, FSH and oestradiol
+- Provides results for 6 key female hormone markers, including LH and FSH

 - Simple at-home finger-prick blood test.
 No social interaction required